limegimlet/learning/_posts/2020-11-19-confinement-2-week-3-a-new-hope.md

 {% raw %}<iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/380.embed?showlink=false"></iframe> {% endraw %}

-## New deaths remain flat for now
+## New deaths may be flattening

+Daily Covid deaths are now barely increasing, and you can only really see the increase by zooming in on the last few days.
+Since ICU occupancy as well as new admissions are already decreasing, we can expect to soon see deaths level off.

-Daily Covid deaths have flattened, but have not (yet) begun going down.
-This is not surprising: most people spend time in hospital or ICU before they pass away.
+This lag is to be expected: most patients will spend time fighting against Covid in hospital or ICU before they pass away.

 {% raw %}<iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/383.embed?showlink=false"></iframe> {% endraw %}